Helping NHSBSA create a shared vision with Rich Pictures

 We did this in a couple of different ways.

-Adding a mask to the picture enables us to separate its different elements into service areas.
-Here you can see that 'Workforce Services' includes services like NHS Jobs, the Employee Service Record and NHS Pensions.
+Adding a mask separated elements into service areas.
+Here you can see “Workforce Services” includes services like NHS Jobs, Employee Service Record and NHS Pensions.

-This helps people from that team understand where they fit in, what products they’re working on, and how they relate to other areas of the organisation much more easily.
+This helps people from that team understand where they fit in, what products they’re working on, and how they relate.

-We also isolated elements to show what individual components of a service do.
+We’ve also isolated elements to show what individual components of service do.

-This graphic, for example, represents a user searching for a job - as a candidate at the start of their application process.
+This, for example, represents a user searching for a job within the context of a candidate at the start of their application process.

-Finally, after thinning all of this information out to provide an overview of the whole organisation, we brought the story to life by animating the picture.
+Finally, by thinning all of this out to provide an overview of the whole organisation we brought the story to life by animating the picture.

-Playing this back to the Board was powerful.
-Many people commented that it “changed the way they think about NHSBSA”, that they “felt connected and proud to be part of the organisation”, and that “it engaged and energised” them.
+Playing this back to the Board was really powerful.
+Many people commented that it “changed the way they think about NHSBSA”, they “felt connected and proud to be part of the organisation”, and “it engaged and energised” them.

-The next step was to figure out how to best use the Rich Picture to make the greatest impact going forward.
-Early discussions were really promising, with the training team looking to use it for the induction of new joiners, and management interested in using it in their presentations.
+For example, the training team is looking to use it for the induction of new joiners and management is interested in using it in their presentations.

-Our Rich Pictures service is a great way of aligning new and traditional cultures, provoking important conversations to share and align thoughts about your organisation and team.
+TPXimpact's Rich Pictures service is a great way of aligning new and traditional cultures, and provoking important conversations to share and align thoughts about your organisation and team.